-- The MEASUREMENTS exchange enables the Requester to query the measurements of the firmware, the software, or configuration of a Responder. - In the GET_MEASUREMENTS request, the signature is optional.
+- 228 The MEASUREMENTS exchange enables the Requester to query the measurements of the firmware, the software, or configuration of a Responder. - 229 In the GET\MEASUREMENTS request, the signature is optional.
 In some cases, Responders might not be able to create signatures, but can still return measurements.
 A Requester might refuse to operate with a Responder that does not support signed measurements.
-When specified, the MEASUREMENTS response is signed, showing that the Responder originated all MEASUREMENTS responses and has knowledge of the private key that is associated with the public key in the leaf certificate of the specified certificate chain. - The MEASUREMENTS exchange is designed to work with measurements of static data, which is data that does not change except in response to a user action.
-The MEASUREMENTS exchange does not handle measurement of dynamic values that can change without user action, such as the speed of a fan.
+When specified, the MEASUREMENTS response is signed, showing that the Responder originated all MEASUREMENTS responses and has knowledge of the private key that is associated with the public key in the leaf certificate of the specified certificate chain. - 230 The MEASUREMENTS exchange is designed to work with measurements of static data, which is data that does not change except in response to a user action.
+The MEASUREMENTS exchange does not handle measurement of dynamic values that can change without user action, such as the speed of a fan. - 231 If a Responder that does not support measurement (MEAS\CAP=0) receives GET\MEASUREMENTS, or, if the requested measurement index is invalid, then the Responder sends an ERROR response with error code InvalidRequest to the Requester.
+If the Responder supports measurement and the requested index is valid, but the Responder is in a state (such as during boot) that the requested measurement is not available, then the Responder sends an ERROR response with error code Busy to the Requester.

-9.2.7.1 Summary measurements
+232 9.2.7.1 Summary measurements

-- The MEASUREMENTS exchange does not support a mechanism to request a summary measurement option, meaning that there is not a mechanism to request that a Responder hash together all of its measurements and return a single hash of those measurements.
+- 233 The MEASUREMENTS exchange does not support a mechanism to request a summary measurement option, meaning that there is not a mechanism to request that a Responder hash together all of its measurements and return a single hash of those measurements.
 A Requester might want to implement a summary measurement mechanism on its own to periodically check for changes in the underlying measurements, such as firmware configuration changes that happen outside of the purview of Requester.
-Another use case for a summary measurement mechanism is to monitor a component for firmware updates that happen outside of the purview of the Requester, though a firmware update and component reset also causes the component to return ErrorCode = RequestResync.
-Note, periodic polling for measurements and use of summary measurements are optional behaviors. - If a Requester requires a summary measurement capability, the Requester should assemble its own summary measurement from the MEASUREMENTS responses from a given Responder.
-The Requester can check the stored summary by issuing one or more GET_MEASUREMENTS requests, regenerating the summary measurement, and checking the new summary measurement against the previous summary measurement. - In addition, a Requester that only needs a summary of the Responder's measurements can retrieve the summary through the MeasurementSummaryHash field in the CHALLENGE_AUTH response.
-By doing so, a Requester can avoid sending the MEASUREMENTS request and complete authentication faster.
+Another use case for a summary measurement mechanism is to monitor a component for firmware updates that happen outside of the purview of the Requester, though a firmware update and component reset also causes the component to return ErrorCode=RequestResynch.
+Note, periodic polling for measurements and use of summary measurements are optional behaviors. - 234 If a Requester requires a summary measurement capability, the Requester should assemble its own summary measurement from the MEASUREMENTS responses from a given Responder.
+The Requester can check the stored summary by issuing one or more GET\MEASUREMENTS requests, regenerating the summary measurement, and checking the new summary measurement against the previous summary measurement.